ojlyons/UI-Challenge/README.md

 # UI-Challenge

+It doesn't quite build...but it runs!
+You can see the code in action with the command line:

-Run `gradlew bootRun` at the root directory and go to localhost:8080/hello to see SpringBoot in action.
+Run `gradlew bootRun` at the root directory and go to `http://localhost:8080/hello` to see SpringBoot in action.
 You can add `?name=xyz` at the end of the url to change 'world' to any string!

-In the home/ directory run `ng serve --open` to see the Angular page and the Hello World task.
+In the `home/` directory run `ng serve --open` to see the Angular page and the Hello World task.

 ## Required (3/3)